gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing client-side question-showing controller
-Implement question and answer deletion function("deleteQuestion()", "deleteAnswer()") and updating function("updateQuestion()", "updateAnswer()").
-Deleting functions call "DELETE /api/questions/:id" and "DELETE /api/questions/:id" API.
+Implement the question- and answer-deletion functions ("deleteQuestion()", "deleteAnswer()") and updating functions ("updateQuestion()", "updateAnswer()").
+The deleting functions call "DELETE /api/questions/:id" and "DELETE /api/questions/:id" API.
-Updating functions call "PUT /api/questions/:id" and "PUT /api/questions/:id/answers/:id" API.
+The updating functions call "PUT /api/questions/:id" and "PUT /api/questions/:id/answers/:id" API.

-Also, implement "isOwner()" function which checks whether the user of question or answer matches current login user or not.
-We can use "Auth.isLoggedIn()" to check whether the user is logged in or not, and "Auth.getCurrentUser()._id" to get current login user ID.
+Also, implement "isOwner()" function which checks whether the user of question or answer matches the current login user.
+We can use "Auth.isLoggedIn()" to check whether the user is logged in, and "Auth.getCurrentUser()._id" to get current login user ID.
 To user "$location" and "Auth" modules, add "$location" and "Auth" parameter to the controller function.
-AngularJS assign the services to the parameters from the parameter names, automatically.
+AngularJS automatically assigns the services to the parameters from the parameter names.

 client/app/questionsShow/questionsShow.controller.js